mmistakes/minimal-mistakes/_posts/2019-01-2-Iterate-Over-Object-Properties.md

 ---
-title: Iterate over Object Properties by Using PSObject
+title: Iterate Over PSCustomObject Properties by Using THIS Hidden Property
 excerpt: "Got a pscustomobject that you want to iterate through?
 Use the .psobject hidden property!"
 tags:
 - PowerShell
 - pscustomobject
 - Get-Member

+image: "/assets/freaking-pegasus-or-something.jpg"
+thumbnail: "/assets/freaking-pegasus-or-something.jpg"
+header:
+  teaser: "/assets/freaking-pegasus-or-something.jpg"
 ---

+I was writing some `code` earlier this week and came across the need to iterate over the properties of a `[pscustomobject]`.
+I wanted a function to be able to accept a `pscustomobject` and use all of the members to form a body on the fly.
+This command is for an api so I wanted to make it reusable with future versions of the api that may include new parameters.

-I was writing a script earlier this week and came across the need to iterate over the properties of a `[pscustomobject]`.
-I started writing a `foreach` loop and realized that I forgot how to iterate over each property in a pscustomobject.
-Sounds like the perfect excuse to freshen up on it and document it for myself for the next time I forget!
+I started writing a `foreach` loop and realized that I forgot how to iterate over each property in a `pscustomobject`.
+Sounds like the perfect excuse to freshen up on it and document it for the next time I forget :)

 ## Code Sample